Recruiting photography for school that looks natural

 Here you can see the cover snapped back on the SB-900 with the other gels off to the side in the carrying case.

 I prefer not to see the orange and green backgrounds in my photos when using flash.
-However, if you use the gels, I am showing you here; you will fly through the post-production.
-Many people try and remove the color shift in the background with post-production, but the time it takes to convert the flash to the correct gel combination is far faster than just color-correcting one image.
+However, if you use the gels I am showing you here, you will fly through the post-production.
+Many people try to remove the color shift in the background with post-production, but converting the flash to the correct gel combination is far faster than just color-correcting one image.

-Imagine shooting a wedding or an event where you may have hundreds if not thousands of images to color correct if you do not use the gels.
+Imagine shooting a wedding or an event, where you may have hundreds, if not thousands, of images to color correct if you do not use gels.

 Nikon D4, ISO 3200, f/6.3, 1/80, 28-300mm, White Balance: Flash

 This is with regular flash under fluorescent light.
-There are more color differences from my experience under fluorescent lights than under tungsten.
+From my experience, there are more color differences under fluorescent lights than under tungsten.
 Just because you see a fluorescent light doesn’t mean it will be green.
-Some lights are already daylight balanced and will give you proper color with a flash.
+Some lights are already daylight-balanced and will give you proper color with a flash.

 Nikon D4, ISO 3200, f/6.3, 1/50, 28-300mm, White Balance: Fluorescent